5cover/psdc/docs/Scratch.md

 Implementation : remove `_` chars from the string when constructing an integer literal node

+## String literal concatenation

+Like C, consecutive string literals are concatenated.

 ## Shebang support

-Concretely : support the `!` directive, which is a noop and discards the rest of the line
+Concretely: support the `!` directive, which is a noop and discards the rest of the line

 ## Test suite